PhD supervision philosophy

 Functional

-A PhD is considered to be successful when the student is able to pass the ‘good enough’ threshold in producing results within the duration of PhD period (Fig. 1).
+A PhD is considered to be successful when the student is able to pass the ‘good enough’ threshold in producing results within the duration of the PhD period (Fig. 1).
 One obvious method is through a considerable functional approach performed by the supervisor.
-The functional approach here is represented by extreme high, good and extreme low functional approach, which are shown in yellow, green and red zone, respectively (Fig. 1).
+The functional approach here is represented by extremely high, good and extremely low functional approaches, which are shown in yellow, green and red zone, respectively (Fig. 1).
 Extremely high functional approach means that the supervisor exerts too much control and sets strict deadlines as well as other performance indicators on the student.
-Extreme high functional approach may likely leads to bad supervisor-student relationship due to constantly under ‘pressure’ student.
+An extremely highly functional approach may likely lead to bad supervisor-student relationship due to constant under ‘pressure’ students.

-Extremely low functional approach means that the supervisor performs inadequate control over the student and applies nearly zero milestones or other performance indicators.
+An extremely low functional approach means that the supervisor performs inadequate control over the student and applies nearly zero milestones or other performance indicators.
 This can be interpreted as almost no technical guidelines on the project management nor giving any direction during the student’s PhD journey.
-Regardless the relationship development with their supervisor, extremely low functional approach may create problems and less energetic environment, in particular for student with low potential (Fig. 1).
-Drop out student may occur in this red zone, resulting in student with low motivation, apart from other external and internal factors (see below)
+Regardless of the relationship development with their supervisor, an extremely low functional approach may create problems and a less energetic environment, in particular for students with low potential (Fig. 1).
+Drop out students may occur in this red zone, resulting in students with low motivation, apart from other external and internal factors (see below)

-Good functional approach means a good project management conducted by the supervisor to foster student’s potential through time.
-The supervisor exhibits a right proportion between enforcing a deadline/milestone and embracing work-life balance.
+A good functional approach means good project management conducted by the supervisor to foster the student’s potential through time.
+The supervisor exhibits the right proportion between enforcing a deadline/milestone and embracing work-life balance.

-In my view, functional approach is very central in the research supervision.
-The student and I normally set a timetable together to oversee the student’s progresses and milestones.
+In my view, the functional approach is very central in the research supervision.
+The student and I normally set a timetable together to oversee the student’s progress and milestones.
 This is performed simply in order to be organized to meet deadlines and keep the project ‘tidy’.
-It is also easier for the student and I if deviations occur along the way, so the student and I can plan ahead and think of strategy to adjust to the changes.
-One of the success parameters of functional approach is that the student can stick to their deadlines, commit to their milestones and meet their targets, which all-in-all reflected by finishing their PhD on time.
+It is also easier for the student and I if deviations occur along the way, so the student and I can plan ahead and think of strategies to adjust to the changes.
+One of the success parameters of the functional approach is that the student can stick to their deadlines, commit to their milestones and meet their targets, which is all-in-all reflected by finishing their PhD on time.

 Enculturation

 Enculturation is a transformation process of a student from a ‘newbie’ scientist into a ‘blended-and-get-along’ scientist.
-The process of integration includes attending relevant conferences and actively involving in research group meetings.
-All of these activities, which are likely set or encouraged by the supervisor, will increase the sense of belonging and proudness of the discipline community.
-Enculturation is shown in the diagram as a dashed line, meaning that the trajectory may varies as long as it lies within the green zone i.e. good functional and relationship (Fig. 1).
+The process of integration includes attending relevant conferences and being actively involved in research group meetings.
+All of these activities, which are likely set or encouraged by the supervisor, will increase the sense of belonging and pride of the discipline community.
+Enculturation is shown in the diagram as a dashed line, meaning that the trajectory may vary as long as it lies within the green zone i.e. good function and relationship (Fig. 1).

 Critical thinking

-Supervisors must not dictate the research and promote free thinker principle, but in the same time to lead the way (Due et al., 2011).
+Supervisors must not dictate the research and promote the free thinker principle, but at the same time lead the way (Due et al., 2011).
 The supervisors should ask intriguing questions to stimulate discussion and therefore sharpen the student’s critical thinking.
 Critical thinking is the top priority skill voted by supervisors in a survey performed by Lee (2018).
 Critical thinking of the student is expected to be exponentially increased towards the end of a PhD (Fig. 1).
 This explains why student’s ideas grow flourishingly at the latest stage of a PhD.
-In contrast, the knowledge of a student will eventually ‘flatten’ towards the end of a PhD due to project scope-of-work and time constraint (Fig. 1).
+In contrast, the knowledge of a student will eventually ‘flatten’ towards the end of a PhD due to the project scope-of-work and time constraints (Fig. 1).

-My view on the critical thinking is that this is the most essential skill for the student.
+My view on critical thinking is that this is the most essential skill for the student.
 The student is expected to develop their critical thinking when encountering a problem or addressing a new concept.
-The key task for the supervisor is to polish their student’s critical thinking skill during the PhD period.
+The key task for the supervisor is to polish their student’s critical thinking skills during the PhD period.
 Examples of questions that promote critical thinking are, “Why do you do this approach?”, “What is the key uncertainty in that method?” and “What is the implication if we do this instead of that?”.
-These are typical bread-and-butter questions we are facing as a scientist, such as in a seminar/dissemination, proposal writing and peer-review processes.
-One of the possible success parameters of critical thinking after PhD graduation is a contribution to review a manuscript for a journal as part of the peer-review processes.
+These are typical bread-and-butter questions we face as a scientist, such as in a seminar/dissemination, proposal writing and peer-review processes.
+One of the possible success parameters of critical thinking after PhD graduation is a contribution to reviewing a manuscript for a journal as part of the peer-review process.

 Emancipation

-However, there may be a case when the student still emancipates but their level of knowledge of the project is still below or the same as their supervisor at the end of the PhD period i.e. without passing knowledge “take over” point.
-This is likely occurred in extreme low functional approach (see above).
+However, there may be a case when the student still emancipates but their level of knowledge of the project is still below or the same as their supervisor at the end of the PhD period i.e. without passing the knowledge “take over” point.
+This likely occurred in an extremely low functional approach (see above).

-In my view, emancipation line may be shift to left or right in the diagram depending on several factors, such as the student capability (i.e. knowledge about the project), critical thinking, relationship with the supervisor and enculturation (Fig. 1).
-If there is a positive interrelation of these factors, then the emancipation may appears earlier.
-One of the great hallmarks of emancipation approach is when the student is able to write a short proposal aiming for a smaller grant for a fieldwork, laboratory work or as a sidetrack for the PhD project based on their original ideas.
+In my view, the emancipation line may be shifted to left or right in the diagram depending on several factors, such as the student capability (i.e. knowledge about the project), critical thinking, relationship with the supervisor and enculturation (Fig. 1).
+If there is a positive interrelation of these factors, then the emancipation may appear earlier.
+One of the great hallmarks of the emancipation approach is when the student is able to write a short proposal aiming for a smaller grant for fieldwork, laboratory work, or as a sidetrack for the PhD project based on their original ideas.

 Relationship

-Relationship between a supervisor and every student is unique and therefore may vary in each PhD project.
-Here, supervisor is required to have the capability in adjusting their supervisory style to the student i.e. being flexible in applying the five approaches throughout the project.
+The relationship between a supervisor and every student is unique and therefore may vary in each PhD project.
+Here, a supervisor is required to have the capability to adjust their supervisory style to the student i.e. being flexible in applying the five approaches throughout the project.

-From my viewpoint, supervisor’s major role is to become a motivator for the student.
+From my viewpoint, the supervisor’s major role is to become a motivator for the student.
 It is important to ‘keep the heat on’, to maintain the student’s motivation as it can be quite challenging in a longer period.
-A motivated, smart student is much valuable than a clever one with low motivation to complete a PhD.
-Relationship should be built based on mutual respect and trust.
-Supervisor shall respect student as a learner, a human being and perhaps has other personal role in life (e.g. a husband, wife or partner).
-Mutual trust is also crucial, where supervisor trusts the student that they will commit to their PhD project.
-Student should also trusts the supervisor that they will receive a professional guidance.
-Supervisor should be appreciative to student’s progress although it may look like a ‘baby step’.
-Example of a healthy relationship is when the student becomes a good colleague and/or collaborator for a project even if they are in a different institution in the future.
+A motivated, smart student is much more valuable than a clever one with low motivation to complete a PhD.
+Relationships should be built based on mutual respect and trust.
+The supervisor shall respect the student as a learner, a human being and perhaps has other personal roles in life (e.g. a husband, wife or partner).
+Mutual trust is also crucial, where the supervisor trusts the student that they will commit to their PhD project.
+The student should also trust the supervisor that they will receive professional guidance.
+Supervisors should be appreciative of student’s progress although it may look like a ‘baby step’.
+An example of a healthy relationship is when the student becomes a good colleague and/or collaborator for a project even if they are in a different institution in the future.

 Synthesis on the ‘ideal’ profile of PhD graduate based on Lee (2008, 2019)’s approaches

-Fig. 2. a) How Lee (2019) formulate the interaction of the five approaches. b) This synthesis suggestion on linking Lee (2019)’s approach to the ‘ideal’ profile after earning a PhD (Lasabuda, 2020).
+Fig. 2. a) How Lee (2019) formulated the interaction of the five approaches. b) This synthesis suggestion on linking Lee (2019) approach to the ‘ideal’ profile after earning a PhD (Lasabuda, 2020).

-Emancipation may also arise from predominantly intrapersonal development, where functional and critical thinking are the governing approaches that is performed by the supervisory team.
+Emancipation may also arise from predominantly intrapersonal development, where functional and critical thinking are the governing approaches that are performed by the supervisory team.
 The PhD graduate will likely only concentrate on producing papers.
-This may be particularly good for an academic, however, this PhD graduate will likely be lacked of socio-scientific and interpersonal skills due to missing enculturation and relationship components.
-Under extreme functional condition, the student may even finish their PhD earlier (see Fig. 1).
+This may be particularly good for an academic, however, this PhD graduate will likely lack socio-scientific and interpersonal skills due to missing enculturation and relationship components.
+Under extreme functional conditions, the student may even finish their PhD earlier (see Fig. 1).
 This case may also be amplified by the student’s high intelligence level i.e. ‘genius’ student and the one with exceptionally strong ambition.

-If the supervisory team mainly perform enculturation and relationship approaches, then the PhD graduate may emancipate with mainly interpersonal development.
-As a result, the PhD graduate will likely have a profile with low core-competency.
-This PhD profile is suitable in making connection with other scientists and building relationship with their collaborators or future students.
-However, lack of critical thinking is rather unfortunate as a PhD graduate.
-In addition, lack of functional approach will result on significant delay in submitting manuscript and scattered work progress.
-The student may still manage to finish on time, but it might be that they do not utilize their 100% potential capacity unless they show great deal of independency and perseverance (Fig. 1).
+If the supervisory team mainly performs enculturation and relationship approaches, then the PhD graduate may emancipate with mainly interpersonal development.
+As a result, the PhD graduate will likely have a profile with low core competency.
+This PhD profile is suitable for making connections with other scientists and building relationships with their collaborators or future students.
+However, a lack of critical thinking is rather unfortunate for a PhD graduate.
+In addition, a lack of a functional approach will result in a significant delay in submitting a manuscript and scattered work progress.
+The student may still manage to finish on time, but it might be that they do not utilize their 100% potential capacity unless they show a great deal of independence and perseverance (Fig. 1).

-If all of the five approaches performed well by the supervisory team, then the PhD graduate will likely have a complete profile of an ‘ideal’ PhD graduate.
+If all of the five approaches are performed well by the supervisory team, then the PhD graduate will likely have a complete profile of an ‘ideal’ PhD graduate.
 Remember that the key task as supervisors is to optimize student’s potential.
 The PhD graduate is expected to fill all the key values as a scientist, derived from the five approaches (Fig. 2b).
-They are projected to pass the ‘good enough’ threshold, including finish on time, maintain a good project management, immerse in the scientific community, show critical thinking, acquire the sense of ownership of the new knowledge from PhD project and develop a good relationship with the supervisors.
+They are projected to pass the ‘good enough’ threshold, including finishing on time, maintaining good project management, immersing in the scientific community, showing critical thinking, acquiring the sense of ownership of the new knowledge from PhD project and developing a good relationship with the supervisors.

-Note that the lack of other approaches performed by supervisory team may be compensated by other factors, such as student’s mentality and inherent intellectual capacity, which are the primary component to fulfil the lacking approaches.
-For example, a student with high discipline, stick to timeline and meet deadline will survive under supervisory team with lack of functional approach.
-Other example is that students who is part of big and active research group will likely be more enculturated although their supervisory team lack of enculturation approach.
-The students will likely get influence or advice from their peers about being part of science community such as conferences and seminars.
+Note that the lack of other approaches performed by a supervisory team may be compensated by other factors, such as the student’s mentality and inherent intellectual capacity, which are the primary components to fulfill the lacking approaches.
+For example, a student with high discipline, who sticks to the timeline and meets deadlines will survive under a supervisory team with a lack of functional approach.
+Another example is that students who are part of big and active research groups will likely be more enculturated although their supervisory team lacks of enculturation approach.
+The students will likely get influence or advice from their peers about being part of the science community such as conferences and seminars.

 Acknowledgement

-I would like to thank Rizky S. E. Lasabuda (PhD student at Achucarro Basque Center for Neuroscience, Spain) for commenting an earlier draft of this wok.
+I would like to thank Rizky S. E. Lasabuda (PhD student at Achucarro Basque Center for Neuroscience, Spain) for commenting on an earlier draft of this work.
 This work is licensed under a Creative Commons Attribution 4.0 International License.

 References